What Is the SAT? The Complete Guide for 2026

 When are SAT scores released?

-Scores are launched online approximately 2 to3e weeks after the test for maximum test-takers.
+Scores are launched online approximately 2 to 3 weeks after the test for maximum test-takers.
+School-day scores may take 3–4 weeks.

 How to study for the SAT?